 The Tree City USA program has strengthened and sustained urban forests across the country thanks to support of Foundation members and partners.
 From the Gulf of Alaska to the Gulf Coast, nearly 155 million Americans are living in Tree City USA towns and cities that pay particular attention to tree planting, management, and care.

 As a result, these communities enjoy profound environmental and community benefits, including lower urban temperatures, cleaner air and water, increased property values, lower energy bills, neighborhood beauty, and civic pride.
 The program has been the foundation for city forestry management, and its impact is deep and far-reaching.

-Tree City USA is the framework for sustained urban forests across the country.
-Thanks to our members and partners, the program’s 43-year impact is broad and enduring.
+Tree City USA is the framework for urban forests across the country.
+Thanks to our members and partners, the program’s impact is broad and enduring.
 Within the support of this framework, additional city foresters and arborists are hired, city budgets include worthwhile investments in trees, and millions of Americans are taking pride in community improvement.